ruehlef/cymetric/FRAMEWORK_SELECTION.md

 ## Default Behavior

-When both PyTorch and TensorFlow are installed, cymetric defaults to the faster **TensorFlow**:
+When both PyTorch and TensorFlow are installed, cymetric defaults to **TensorFlow**:

 ```python
 import cymetric